 Chatbots are becoming so sophisticated in fact that they may need reigning in a little – Facebook was forced to abandon an experimental chatbot project last year after the bots created their own language.

-Many different companies are putting time and resources into developing chatbot technology at the moment and so we’ll continue to see advances into 2021 and beyond.
+Many different companies are putting time and resources into developing chatbot technology at the moment and so we’ll continue to see advances next year and beyond.
 It won’t be long before chatbots are standard and expected on every website and app.
 Companies who aren’t using them yet should take note so they don’t fall behind.

 Voice Search is on the Rise After All